jingwen0728/DissertationProject/README.md

 3. The pests data covers information on ants, aphids, beetles, bollworms, caterpillars, fleas, flies, leaf miners, mites, snails, spiders, and slugs.

 ## How to Access the App:
-You can log in to the application using the following credentials:
+You can log in to the application using the following credentials:<br>
-Email: tom@gmail.com
+Email: tom@gmail.com<br>
-Password: password123Q
+Password: password123Q<br>

 ## Relevant Links: